Learning coding/design/AI

 Since this paper is intended as design exploratory research, we take a sequential explanatory mixed-methods approach to investigate the use of GAI and OBE for blended teaching of an Information Theory and Coding course, considering instructional design logic, implementation pathways, and learning processes, while still being exploratory in observation rather than directly linking GAI use and learning outcomes.

-From Figure 1, the research framework is designed as design-based exploratory inquiry into the integration of GAI into an OBE framework for ITC in Figure 1.
-Three phases are involved in the framework: Phase 1 (Diagnosis and Design) is a baseline survey for AI-based student learning and AI literacy; Phase 2 (Implementation and Intervention) is an AI-driven formative assessment based on process data to adjust instruction across all learning stages; Phase 3 (Evaluation and Reflection) is an AI-driven qualitative inquiry for student engagement and conceptual growth.
-It is important that the evaluation phase is fed back to refine theoretical construction and practical optimization of the AI-based blended teaching model.
+From Figure 1, the analysis framework is designed as design-based exploratory inquiry into the combination of GAI into an OBE framework for ITC in Figure 1.
+Three phases are concerned within the framework: Part 1 (Prognosis and Design) is a baseline survey for AI-based scholar studying and AI literacy; Part 2 (Implementation and Intervention) is an AI-driven formative evaluation primarily based on course of knowledge to regulate instruction throughout all studying phases; Part 3 (Analysis and Reflection) is an AI-driven qualitative inquiry for scholar engagement and conceptual progress.
+It will be significant that the analysis section is fed again to refine theoretical development and sensible optimization of the AI-based blended educating mannequin.

 2.2 Participants and instructional context

 A total of 48 s-year students in Electronic Information Engineering from a naturally formed class were subjects (28 males, 58.3% and 20 females, 41.7%) in the present study.
 To cover the full spectrum of the cohort’s character, generic student background details and educational history such as gender profile, prior experience of AI use, and past learning experiences were captured (see Table 1).
-The students had all completed mandatory courses such as Advanced Mathematics, Probability and Statistics, Digital Signal Processing, which promoted a standard level of knowledge at the start of further studies.
+The scholars had all accomplished obligatory programs equivalent to Superior Arithmetic, Chance and Statistics, Digital Sign Processing, which promoted a normal degree of data in the beginning of additional research.

 Variable Category n %